The American Political Science Review (APSR) is lead by a team of twelve co-editors from many institutions across North America:

 Kelly M. Kadera is Associate Professor of Political Science at the University of Iowa.
 Her award-winning research examines international conflict, gendered violence, and gender in academia.
 She won the Northcutt Award (2016) for her work mentoring junior female scholars of international relations.
 She is a former co-editor and associate editor of International Studies Review.

 Celeste Montoya is Associate Professor of Political Science and Women & Gender Studies at the University of Colorado, Boulder.
-She is author of From Global to Grassroots: The European Union, Transnational Advocacy, and Combating Violence against Women (Oxford University Press 2013) and coeditor of Gendered Mobilizations and Intersectional Challenges (forthcoming ECPR Press).
+She is author of From Global to Grassroots: The European Union, Transnational Advocacy, and Combating Violence against Women (Oxford University Press 2013) and coeditor of Gendered Mobilizations and Intersectional Challenges (ECPR Press 2019).
+She previously served as an editor for Politics, Groups, and Identities and as an associate editor for Politics & Gender.

-Julie Novkov is Professor of Political Science and Women’s, Gender, and Sexuality Studies at the University at Albany, SUNY.
+Julie Novkov is Professor of Political Science and Women’s, Gender, and Sexuality Studies and Interim Dean, Rockefeller College of Public Affairs & Policy at the University at Albany, SUNY.
 She is the author and co-editor of several books and journal articles, including the award-winning Racial Union, and served as president of the Western Political Science Association in 2016-17.

-Dara Strolovitch, Professor of Gender and Sexuality Studies and Politics at Princeton University, is the author of the award-winning Affirmative Advocacy: Race, Class, and Gender in Interest Group Politics (Chicago 2007), as well as many journal articles and book chapters, and she was a founding Associate Editor of the Journal of Race, Ethnicity, and Politics.
+Dara Strolovitch, Professor of Women's, Gender, and Sexuality Studies, American Studies and Political Science at Yale University, is the author of the award-winning Affirmative Advocacy: Race, Class, and Gender in Interest Group Politics (Chicago 2007), as well as many journal articles and book chapters, and she was a founding Associate Editor of the Journal of Race, Ethnicity, and Politics.

 Aili Mari Tripp, Wangari Maathai Professor of Political Science and Gender and Women’s Studies at the University of Wisconsin, Madison, studies African politics, including North Africa, and gender and politics.
 The author of numerous award-winning books, she has been president of the African Studies Association, vice president of APSA, and co-editor of Politics & Gender.